gleb-zvonkov/anatomize/README.md

 # Anatomize

 Anatomize is an interactive anatomy learning app built with React Native (Expo) and a Node.js + Express backend.
 It combines structured anatomy summaries, interactive quizzes, and a GPT-powered chat tutor to support medical and life-science students.

-## To Do
-1. Implement checkmark for using chat function for 3 messages.
-2. Store more quiz questions in the backend, retrieve them in frontend when online.
-3. Add more custom animation?
-4. Deploy.

 ## Team Information
 Gleb Zvonkov, gleb.zvonkov@mail.utoronto.ca
 Ian Lee, ianx.lee@mail.utoronto.ca

 ## Motivation
 Understanding human anatomy can be overwhelming due to the large amount of memorization required. *Anatomize* was created to make this process interactive, structured, and engaging by combining region-based summaries, quizzes, and a GPT-powered chat tutor.
-The goal is to allow students to actively learn through conversation and self-testing rather than passive reading.

 ## Objectives
 - Create a mobile app that helps anatomy students learn efficiently.
-- Integrate AI-driven tutoring to generate adaptive explanations.
+- Design a clean, mobile-friendly user interface.
 - Provide summaries and quizzes organized by anatomical regions.
-- Design a clean, mobile-friendly user interface.
+- Integrate AI-driven tutoring.
+- Progress tracking to see what you mastered.

 ## Technical Stack
 | Component | Technology |